 Here are some of the biggest victories the pro-life movement celebrated in 2025.

 This summer, the reconciliation bill known as the "Big Beautiful Bill" passed Congress and was subsequently signed by President Trump on July 4.
-The bill included a provision to temporarily defund Planned Parenthood and other abortion businesses of about $700 million in Medicaid funding for one year, unless they stop committing elective induced abortions.
+The bill included a provision to temporarily defund Planned Parenthood and other abortion businesses of federal Medicaid funding for one year, unless they stop committing elective induced abortions.

 Despite multiple efforts by judges to block the defunding, the provision of the bill has been allowed to stand as lawsuits from the abortion industry, including Planned Parenthood, proceed.